How I Build and Run This Website January 15, 2026

 Artifact Registry

 This is where Docker images live.
-It's basically GCP's version of Docker Hub, but private and integrated with their other services.
+It is GCP's version of Docker Hub, but private and integrated with Cloud Run.

 # Tag the image for the registry